-Most cities and counties require permits for exterior construction and electrical circuits.
-In addition some communities have codes requiring residential barriers such as a fencing and/or self closing gates on property to prevent children unsupervised access to the properly by children.
+Most cities and countries require permits for exterior construction and electrical circuits.
+In addition, some communities have codes that require residential barriers, such as fencing and/or self closing gates on property to prevent unsupervised children from entering the property.
 Your dealer can provide information on which permits may be required and how to obtain them prior to the delivery of the spa.